4 Types of Salsa Dancing — How to Choose One

 “Salsa” is, in fact, a very broad term.
 In 1960s New York, musicians playing a wide range of high-energy latin rhythms would cry out “salsaaa!” to the crowd to signal: bring the spice; crank up the heat on the dance floor.
 The name stuck, but remains quite general, encompassing 4 major global styles: On-1, Cuban, Colombian and On-2.

-You can find all 4 major styles of salsa classes in Cali or Medellin.
+You can find all 4 major styles of salsa in Bogota, Cali or Medellin.
 So, how to decide where to start?
 You may want to consider where in the world you plan to dance, what type of music makes you want to get up and move, and how you like to dance — rapid turns, or fun footwork; fast and frenzied, or smooth and sensual.

 We’ll go over the basics of each style to help you decide which best fits your groove.